-He has written over 100 scholarly articles for the Journal of Musicology, The Journal of Musicological Research, Performance Practice Review, 19th-century Music, Notes, Music Theory Spectrum, the Journal of the Royal Musical Associations, Studi Musicali, the New Grove Dictionary of Music and Musicians and in books from Oxford and Princeton university presses.
+He continues to publish as a scholar and has written over 100 scholarly articles for the Journal of Musicology, the Journal of the Society for American Music, The Journal of Musicological Research, Performance Practice Review, 19th-century Music, Notes, Music Theory Spectrum, the Journal of the Royal Musical Associations, Studi Musicali, the New Grove Dictionary of Music and Musicians and in books from Oxford and Princeton university presses.
 He is the editor of the Cambridge Companion to Conducting (Cambridge University Press, 2003) and received a National Endowment for the Humanities (NEH) Fellowship.
 He contributed to Discover Jazz (Pearson, 2011) and is an editor (along with David Baker, Dan Morgenstern, John Hasse, and Alyn Shipton) of the 6-CD set, Jazz: The Smithsonian Anthology (2011).
 He has a TED talk on Beethoven as Bill Gates.

 In over 35 years as a jazz performer, he has appeared in Europe, Africa, Asia, the Middle East and the Americas with Stan Getz, Dizzy Gillespie, Bobby McFerrin, Dave Brubeck, Liberace, and many others.
 His compositions, conducting and playing are featured on numerous recordings and he currently performs with the jazz collective jampact.
 His latest CD, Uncrowded Night, features his playing with the José Bowen Quartet (also on iTunes.)
 He has written a symphony(which was nominated for the Pulitzer Prize in Music in 1985), a film score, and music for Hubert Laws, Jerry Garcia and many others.
 His Jewish music (published by Transcontinental Music) is also widely performed and includes a Jazz Shabbat Service (with over 80 performances around the world).
 Other awards for his compositions include the Hubbell, Popular and Standard Awards (from ASCAP), the Louis Sudler Prize in the Arts, the Bell T. Richie Prize, and the Koret Israel Prize.

-He is on the Editorial Board for Jazz Research Journal, the Journal of the Society for American Music (Cambridge University Press), the Journal of Music History Pedagogy, and Per Musi: Revista Acadêmica de Música.
+He has served on the Editorial Boards for Jazz Research Journal, the Journal of the Society for American Music (Cambridge University Press), the Journal of Music History Pedagogy, and Per Musi: Revista Acadêmica de Música.
 He is also on the Advisory Board for The New Grove Dictionary of American Music (Oxford University Press) and is a Founding Board Member of the National Recording Preservation Board for the Library of Congress.
 In 1996, Bowen was elected as a Fellow of the Royal Society of Arts (FRSA) in England.